 - After cooling, serve & enjoy!

-- If using Miyokos butter or Earth Balance spread from a tub vs baking sticks, add 1 Tbsp (8 grams) more flour.
-These butter have more oil and tend to spread more.
+- If using Miyokos butter or Earth Balance spread from a tub vs baking sticks, add 1 tablespoon (8 grams) more flour.
+These butters have more oil and tend to spread more.

 - If you like more spice, feel free to double all the spices in the cookie recipe.
 It will not affect the texture but will lead to a slightly more intense flavor.

 - If making cookies smaller than 50 grams (about 2 Tbsp) adjust the cooking time to 9-11 minutes for chewy cookies.